rakytap/sequential-quantum-gate-decomposer/README.md

 Quantum Gate Decomposer (QGD) is an optimization method to decompose an arbitrary NxN Unitary matrix into a sequence of U3 and CNOT gates.
 It is written in C/C++ providing a simple Python interface via [ctypes](https://docs.python.org/3/library/ctypes.html) and a possibility to run QGD as a standalone C executable.
 The present package is supplied with automake tools to ease its deployment.
-While QGD package can be built with both Intel and GNU compilers, it's best performance is hit by linking against a CBLAS library containing the function
+The QGD package can be built with both Intel and GNU compilers, and link against various CBLAS libraries installed on the system.
-ZGEMM3M for the multiplication of complex matrices.
-Such CBLAS libraries are provided by Intels's Math Kernel Library ([MKL](https://software.intel.com/content/www/us/en/develop/tools/math-kernel-library.html)), or by the OpenBlas package.
+(So far the CLBAS libraries of the GNU Scientific Library and the Intel MKL packages were tested.)
-Since Intel compiler is present on almost each HPC's, we briefly summarize the steps to build and install the QGD package using Intel compiler.
+In the following we briefly summarize the steps to build, install and use the QGD package.

 The project was supported ...
 HUNQT ...